 It's no coincidence that "tattoo removal Singapore" is one of the most searched phrases on Google - 1 in every 4 persons regret ever getting a tattoo.

-1. Medical-grade laser tattoo removal is the best method to remove tattoos in Singapore
+1. What is the best method to remove tattoos in Singapore?

 The Picosecond Nd:YAG Laser breaks down tattoo ink using ultra-short bursts of high energy.
 Subsequently, the tattoo ink will be gradually removed by your immune system.

 Why does laser tattoo removal differ so much between clinics?
-Well, it's partly due to the cost of the machine.
+Well, it is partly due to the cost of the machine.
 An expert tattoo removal doctor is nothing without a good laser.

 Picosecond Lasers, the current gold standard lasers for tattoo removals, costs between $200,000 - $400,000.